yuanshunning/pickit-docs/docs/robot-integrations/kuka/KRC4/setting_up_pickit_with_kuka_krc4.rst

    :name: chapter02

-There are two sets of files installed in the robot controller that relate to Pick-it communication:
+There are two sets of files installed in the robot controller that relate to Pickit communication:

--  **Pick-it application files.**\ These are example programs that illustrate how to perform typical Pick-it operations, like robot-camera calibration or object detection for pick and place.
+-  **Pickit application files.**\ These are example programs that illustrate how to perform typical Pickit operations, like robot-camera calibration or object detection for pick and place.
    These are located in **``R1> Program> PickIt``**.
--  **Pick-it interface files.** These are internal files that expose the high-level functions used by the application files, and manage low-level communication with the Pick-it system.
+-  **Pickit interface files.** These are internal files that expose the high-level functions used by the application files, and manage low-level communication with the Pickit system.
 These files are not meant for editing and are located in **``R1> TP> Connect> PickIt``**.

-The Pick-it application files can be loaded and executed as any other KUKA.KRL program.
+The Pickit application files can be loaded and executed as any other KUKA.KRL program.
 Please refer to the **KUKA KR-C4** user manual for further details.

-The examples contained in the Pick-it application files contain **hard-coded robot poses that should be adapted to every new robot**.
+The examples contained in the Pickit application files contain **hard-coded robot poses that should be adapted to every new robot**.
 When executing such programs for the first time, please do so in **manual mode and at low speed** to check for potential collisions.